rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Installation ==
-1. Upload the WooCommerce Product Feed Manager to the `/wp-content/plugins/` directory
+1. Upload the Product Feed Manager for WooCommerce to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Now a new menu 'Product Feeds' will appear in the admin screen from where you can create and manage product feeds.

 == Frequently Asked Questions ==
-= Why should I choose the WooCommerce Product Feed Manager? = WooCommerce Product Feed Manager is dedicated to user satisfaction.
+= Why should I choose the Product Feed Manager for WooCommerce? = Product Feed Manager for WooCommerce is dedicated to user satisfaction.
 You will get the best interface with simplicity and quality.
-Everything you need to generate an effective product feed is included at WooCommerce Product Feed Manager.
+Everything you need to generate an effective product feed is included at Product Feed Manager for WooCommerce.
 This plugin was customized so that you can generate product feeds for all major merchant shops, including Google Merchant shop, Facebook Dynamic Ads, etc.
 Plus, you will get a support team that is always ready to help you out.
 You may test out our free version.
-If you see that WooCommerce Product Feed Manager is easier to use than other such plugins and you are able to generate feed as required, then you may upgrade to our PRO version and enjoy our service to the fullest.
+If you see that Product Feed Manager for WooCommerce is easier to use than other such plugins and you are able to generate feed as required, then you may upgrade to our PRO version and enjoy our service to the fullest.
 = Which merchant shops are supported? =
 Currently, we support 168 major merchant shops:
 - Google Shopping